 Since this is a long and detailed guide, we have broken it down into different sections that you can navigate to by using the navigation below:

-Our goal is that once you’re done with this definitive guide to email marketing, you will know:
+Our goal is that once you’re done with this definitive guide, you will know:

 - How to build an email list of targeted customers.